www.ithinkoldgreekmathsgeeksarewellcool anddon'tcarewhoknowsitactually.mm.org |

 So what's the secret of being famous for ever?

-Be a big footballer?
-A rock star?
-A politician?
 Not really.
 How many entertainers or rulers can you think of that lived 2,500 years ago?
 The trick is to come up with some new maths that nobody else has thought of.
 That's what these four guys did and that's why they will still be remembered long after we've all been forgotten!
-But even though they are some of the greatest people to have ever walked the planet, it's nice to know that underneath it all, they were a set of cool fun-loving dudes who could chill out and party just like the rest of us. |

 |